DNYoussef/AIVillage/README.md

 ## Documentation

 For more detailed information about the AI Village architecture, usage, and API reference, please refer to the documents in the `docs/` directory.

-## Testing

-Run the test suite using pytest: pytest tests/

-## Contributing

-Contributions to AI Village are welcome!
-Please refer to CONTRIBUTING.md for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for detail